 Inheritance tax is levied on the assets of someone who has died.
-The tax applies where money or other assets are passed on to a beneficiary, either via a will, via intestacy (where someone has died without making a will), or by the surviving owners of jointly-owned assets.
-The tax is charged at a rate of 33% on the remainder of all income received above the recipient’s tax-free threshold amount.
+The tax applies where money or other assets – including residential property such as the family homes – are passed on to a beneficiary, either via a will, via intestacy (where someone has died without making a will), or by the surviving owners of jointly-owned assets.
+The tax payable by the person receiving the benefit is charged at a rate of 33% on the remainder of all income received above the recipient’s tax-free threshold amount.

-For all inheritances with valuation dates within the twelve months ending 31 August, any applicable inheritance tax must be paid by 31 October of the same year.
+For all inheritances with valuation dates within the twelve months ending 31 August, any applicable inheritance tax bills must be paid by 31 October of the same year.
 This means that you will have about 14 months to pay tax on inheritance valued on 1 September, but only two months to pay tax on inheritance valued just one day earlier.